ofiwg/libfabric/man/fi_cq.3.md

 fi_cq_read / fi_cq_readfrom / fi_cq_readerr
 fi_cq_sread / fi_cq_sreadfrom
-: On success, returns the number of completion events retrieved from the completion queue.
+: On success, returns a positive number of completion events retrieved from the completion queue.
 On error, a negative value corresponding to fabric errno is returned.
 If no completions are available to return from the CQ, -FI_EAGAIN will be returned.
+Note that these calls will either return a value > 0 on success, or < 0 on error (including -FI_EAGAIN), with 0 being an invalid return value.

 fi_cq_strerror
 : Returns a character string interpretation of the provider specific